brink-daniel/ssms-object-explorer-menu/README.md

 ### Where can I get the source code for the SSMS Object Explorer Menu extension?

-Source code, documentation and issues can be found at [https://github.com/brink-daniel/ssms-object-explorer-menu](https://github.com/brink-daniel/ssms-object-explorer-menu).
+You can find the full source code, documentation, and issue tracker on our GitHub repository: [https://github.com/brink-daniel/ssms-object-explorer-menu](https://github.com/brink-daniel/ssms-object-explorer-menu)

 ### How can I contribute to the project?

+If you encounter any issues, please report them on our [GitHub Issues](https://github.com/brink-daniel/ssms-object-explorer-menu/issues) page.
-Please log any bugs found at [https://github.com/brink-daniel/ssms-object-explorer-menu/issues](https://github.com/brink-daniel/ssms-object-explorer-menu/issues).
-We also welcome pull requests.
-If you can fix a bug in the code or improve a feature, please do send us a pull request.
-We will happily review the change, test and merge it.
+We also welcome community contributions.
+If you'd like to fix a bug or enhance a feature, feel free to submit a pull request.
+All contributions are reviewed, tested, and considered for inclusion in the project.

 ### Why do you only support the latest version of SSMS?

-Currently we only have one developer working on the SSMS Object Explorer Menu extension and all work is unpaid and done in private time.
-Limiting the support to only the latest version of SSMS reduces the complexity of the project and makes the code easier to maintain and support.
-Due to the productivity enhancements that the SSMS Object Explorer Menu extension provides, we want this this project to survive for a very long time.
-Keeping it simple will help this project survive.
+SSMS Object Explorer Menu is currently maintained by a single developer, with all work done voluntarily during personal time.
+To keep the project sustainable and maintainable, support is limited to the latest version of SQL Server Management Studio (SSMS).

+Focusing on a single SSMS version reduces complexity, simplifies maintenance, and ensures a more stable experience for users.
+Given the productivity benefits this extension offers, our goal is to ensure its longevity—and keeping it simple is key to that goal.

 ### Why was the SSMS Object Explorer Menu extension created?

-We are all SQL Server Database Developers.
-We spend 8 hours a day in SSMS and lots of that time is spent using the [https://tsqlt.org](https://tsqlt.org) unit testing framework. tSQLt is amazing, but it lacks a free and open source UI.
-The SSMS Object Explorer Menu extension was created out the desire to be able to right-click on any stored procedure in the Object Explorer and select an option to run all unit tests related to the stored procedure.
-Subsequently,  the SSMS Object Explorer Menu extension evolved to allow any inline tsql statement or scripts files to be executed directly from the right-click menu in the Object Explorer.
+As full-time SQL Server database developers, we spend countless hours in SQL Server Management Studio (SSMS)—often working with the [tSQLt](https://tsqlt.org) unit testing framework.
+While tSQLt is a powerful tool for database testing, it lacks a free and open-source UI for seamless interaction.

+The SSMS Object Explorer Menu extension was born from a simple need: the ability to right-click a stored procedure in the Object Explorer and run all related unit tests with a single action.
+From that initial idea, the extension has evolved to support the execution of any inline T-SQL statement or script file directly from the right-click context menu in Object Explorer.

-If you are new  to tSQLt, have a look at their Quick Start guide [here](https://tsqlt.org/user-guide/quick-start/).
-We've also written a great article about how to solve the [Insert Exec Statement Cannot be Nested](https://www.sqlservercentral.com/articles/insert-exec-statement-cannot-be-nested-the-simple-solution) problem.
+If you're new to tSQLt, we recommend starting with their [Quick Start](https://tsqlt.org/user-guide/quick-start) Guide.
+You might also find our article on resolving the common “[INSERT EXEC statement cannot be nested](https://www.sqlservercentral.com/articles/insert-exec-statement-cannot-be-nested-the-simple-solution)” issue helpful.

 ### Why is the SSMS Object Explorer Menu extension free and open source?

+We’re passionate about SQL Server Management Studio (SSMS)—and especially about [SSMS extensions](SSMSExtensionList.md), which enhance productivity and make daily work easier.

-We love SSMS and especially [SSMS extensions](SSMSExtensionList.md).
-They make our lives better.
-We would love to see more extensions for SSMS.
-Please fork our [code](https://github.com/brink-daniel/ssms-object-explorer-menu), create something and share it.
+We’d love to see more developers building great extensions for SSMS.
+Feel free to fork our [code](https://github.com/brink-daniel/ssms-object-explorer-menu), experiment, and create something useful.
+If you build something cool, share it with the community!

 ### Why use the SSMS Object Explorer Menu extension when other extensions also allow users to create custom menu items?

-SSMS extensions should only do one thing and do it well.
-The problem with a lot of extensions are that they have too many features and subsequently become intrusive or slow down SSMS.
-The SSMS Object Explorer Menu extension only adds context sensitive menu items to the Object Explorer in SSMS and have no impact on SSMS application loading times or UI performance.
-The menu items allow for the substitution of tags in their configured tsql script, with context specific values such as database, table or stored procedure name.
+SSMS extensions should follow the Unix philosophy: do one thing and do it well.
+Many extensions become bloated with excessive features, which can lead to performance issues or interfere with the SSMS user experience.

+SSMS Object Explorer Menu is intentionally lightweight and focused.
+It adds only context-sensitive menu items to the Object Explorer, with no impact on SSMS startup time or overall UI performance.
+Each menu item supports tag substitution, enabling scripts to dynamically incorporate context-specific values such as the selected database, table, or stored procedure name.

 ### How do I uninstall the SSMS Object Explorer Menu extension?

-Simply delete the `SSMSObjectExplorerMenu` folder from `C:\Program Files\Microsoft SQL Server Management Studio 21\Release\Common7\IDE\Extensions` and restart SQL Server Management Studio.
+To uninstall the SSMS Object Explorer Menu extension, simply delete the SSMSObjectExplorerMenu folder located at: `C:\Program Files\Microsoft SQL Server Management Studio 21\Release\Common7\IDE\Extensions`.

+After deleting the folder, restart SQL Server Management Studio to complete the uninstallation.